smipi1/Milestone2-_BBS5_Factory_dashbord/README.md

 -One where the user can choose a year  but intial year will be 2019.
 -A drop down to check the euro value or kwh value for the 4 graphs.

-#### Feature 4 - Solorpanel monitor graphs
+#### Feature 4 - Solor panel monitor graphs
 -3 Bar charts for yearly, monthy and daily data.
 Each of them with a reset that is hidden with nothing is selected.
 -Line chart to show the hourly production with reset  the is hidden when nothing is selected.
+The graph also have a brush on to for selection a certain range.

-#### Feature 5 - Small images with 'social media link and email link to contact'
+#### Feature 5 - Usage vs production graphs
-This is a gallery of the owners with a link to linked in and a email address some of the owners do not have a linked profile yet
+-Bar chart with a selector to choose year.  the chart also has a reset function -Composite chart with a bar and a line chart to show the prododuction vs the usaga.
+The chart is also fitted with a brush selector and reset function.

-#### Feature 6 - Social media links in footer and contact icon
+#### Feature 6 - Scatter plot
-The footer at the bottom of the page has for mobile display only the links and the contact us on which has a hovering colour change.
-In desktop mode the footer has a logo which link you back to the home page.
+The scatter plot i have combine date and plotted it kWH, Radiation and Day.

-#### Feature 7 - Sign up modal and contact form
+#### Feature 7 - Heat Map
-The home page has a modal with a contact us with a form to complete with no require fields
+-Used leafet to create a map with Radiation date per weather station in the Netherland.
+-The map have a time dimension control player that is the standard one for leaflet.
+--need to check how to reset the map as when you use the player the interactive charts do not work

-#### Feature 8 - 'Contact Us' form on 'contact' page
+#### Feature 8 - Sunpower charts
-This form allows users to submit a query by filling out the email, contact number and selection field and a radio button fields and submit their enquiry.
-The form checks for a valid email address, first and last name when entered fields are required (the enquiry cannot be submitted unless these fields are completed).
+-2 Bar charts that are interactive on the heatmap on selected dates -Weather station selector where the weather station of choice can be selected.

-#### Feature 9 - 'download power point on new page'
+#### Feature 9 - Footer
-On the training page you get a link where you can download a presentation
+Need to update the footer maybe with a link or to or reset button

+#### Feature 10 - Data update script
+A phython scrip to combine the daily production files into one file

 ### Features Left to Implement
-#### Feature 1 - Add links to small jumbotrons in landing page
+#### Feature 1 - Customizing the play
-Would put in pictures and links to the service page in this carousel.
+-To add a function to reset play and work with interactive maps
-#### Feature 2 – To add required field to the form in the modal
+#### Feature 2 – Try to get live date in for solor pannel production
+-At the moment i have to download my data, I would like te see my current solar production.
+#### Feature 3 – Forecasted sun radiation
+-Will be nice to have the 14 day forcasted radiation to determine expected yield

 ## Technologies Used